 My biggest safety issue is that I don’t trust people not to harm me.
 I suppose one could argue that by not allowing people into my life I’ve traded away the social connection and social stimulation that I once had.

 It’s not that simple, though.
-I’m very introverted, and my behaviour has become more consistent with that both as I’ve gotten older and as my illness has gotten more chronic.
+I’m very introverted, and my behaviour has become more consistent with that as I’ve gotten older and my illness has gotten more chronic.
 I’m totally fine with spending the vast majority of my time alone.

 So yes, I will continue to seek psychological safety, but it won’t be at the expense of my authentic self.